MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 ## Create a view

-This video will provide an overview of the steps to create a view.
+This video provides an overview of the steps to create a view.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XYer]